oceanprotocol-archive/predict-eth/challenges/challenge-df.md

 To be eligible, competitors must produce the outcomes that this README guides.
 This includes:

-- :white_check_mark: Created an Ocean data NFT
+- [x] Created an Ocean data NFT
-- :white_check_mark: On the data NFT, set a value correctly: correct field label, correct # predictions, prediction values following correct formatting, predictions encrypted with proper encoding on judges' public key
+- [x] On the data NFT, set a value correctly: correct field label, correct # predictions, prediction values following correct formatting, predictions encrypted with proper encoding on judges' public key
-- :white_check_mark: Transferred data NFT to Ocean judges before the submission deadline
+- [x] Transferred data NFT to Ocean judges before the submission deadline
-- :white_check_mark: All on Mumbai network, not another network
+- [x] All on Mumbai network, not another network

 If there is >1 submission by the same address, then the most recent one (that still meets the deadline) is used.